Huskers Tradition

 Conference Titles and Long-Term Success

-Nebraska’s history is not only about national titles.
-The Cornhuskers built their reputation through decades of conference success, especially during their time in the Big Eight and Big 12 eras.
+Nebraska’s success was not limited to a few championship seasons.
+The Cornhuskers built their reputation through decades of conference dominance, especially during the Big Eight years and the early Big 12 era.

 Category Historical Importance Fan Takeaway

-Conference Championships Nebraska is credited with 46 conference championships across its football history.
-The Huskers were not just good for a few seasons; they were a long-term conference power.
+Conference Championships Nebraska is widely credited with 46 conference championships across its football history.
+The Huskers were not just a short-term power; they were a long-term conference force.

 Big Eight Era Nebraska became one of the defining programs of the old Big Eight Conference.
 Many classic Nebraska-Oklahoma games came from this era.

-Big 12 Era Nebraska continued competing at a high level after the Big Eight became part of the Big 12.
+Big 12 Era Nebraska continued competing nationally after the Big Eight became part of the Big 12.
 The late 1990s kept Nebraska in the national spotlight.

-Big Ten Era Nebraska later joined the Big Ten, creating new conference rivalries and travel matchups.
-The program’s history now connects older rivalries with modern Big Ten opponents.
+Big Ten Era Nebraska later joined the Big Ten, creating new conference matchups and new fan traditions.
+The program’s history now connects old rivalries with modern Big Ten opponents.

 Legendary Nebraska Football Coaches

-Nebraska football history is closely tied to its legendary coaches.
+Nebraska football history is closely tied to its head coaches.
 Bob Devaney revived the program in the 1960s, and Tom Osborne turned Nebraska into one of college football’s most consistent national powers.

 Program Builder